Ever wonder why cats like to sleep with their owners?

 That’s why most felines seek a secure spot to doze off without worrying about a predator sneaking behind their backs.

-Your kitty relies on you to defend them against possible threats and feel safer with you around.
+Your cat relies on you to defend them against possible threats and feels safer with you around.

 Studies have proven that cats have an emotional attachment to their owners and are less anxious and scared when their owner is present.